holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/01_blackjack_bot/probability_worksheet.md

 ```

-3. We want to calculate the probability of hitting at least one read light.
+3. We want to calculate the probability of hitting at least one red light.
    **CIRCLE** on your probability tree the **THREE NODES** that match this
    description.
 Then, write the probability.
 ```